CCharlieLi/OpenCAS-Base/README.md

 # OpenCAS Base

 This project is powered by [Meteor](www.meteor.com), a fantastic javascript framework.
+Not finished yet, I'm still working on it.

 Packages Used:
 - accounts-password      1.1.1  Password support for accounts